PeterTheobald/HackerDojoPythonGroup/TryExcept/tryexcept.md

     print("Invalid input: not an integer")
 ```

 Python uses this itself in the implementation of Iterators.
-Python iteration uses StopIteration to signal the end of a sequence.
-This is how for loops work under the hood.
+Python iteration raises StopIteration to signal the end of a sequence.
+This is how `for` loops work under the hood.
 Here is a custom iterator; See how it raises a StopIteration exception to signal the end of the sequence:
 ``` python
 class Countdown:
     def __init__(self, start):